 - Ram – This new 5th generation Ram 1500 is available with the crew cab, this can be purchased with either the 5’ 7” bed, or the longer 6’ 4” bed.

 - Toyota – The Toyota Tundra has the Crewmax version of their truck, and this is basically a crew cab.
 It has 4 full size doors, and the maximum amount of room in the back.
 This version of the truck can only come with a 5.5′ bed, with no other bed length options.
+These trucks really tend to hold their value.

 - Chevrolet/GMC – As always, this is the largest version of GM trucks size.
 It has 4 completely full size doors, that all work the same way.
 It can be purchased with two different bed sizes!
 The Standard 79.44” bed, and the short bed, which is 69.92” long.